Tactile graphic

 Tactile graphics, including tactile pictures, tactile diagrams, tactile maps, and tactile graphs, are images that use raised surfaces so that a visually impaired person can feel them.
 They are used to convey non-textual information such as maps, paintings, graphs and diagrams.

 Tactile graphics can be seen as a subset of accessible images.
-Images can be made accessible to the visually impaired in various ways, such as verbal description, sound, or haptic (tactual) feedback.
+Images can be made accessible to the visually impaired in various ways, such as verbal description, sound, or haptic (tactile) feedback.

 One of the most common uses for tactile graphics is the production of tactile maps.